Education

 Choose Sustainable Seafood

 Overfishing is a big problem throughout the world.
 Over the last 55 years, we have eliminated 90% of the oceans top predators like: sharks, bluefin tuna, marlin, swordfish, and king mackerel.
 When there is decline in number of apex predators species lower in the food chain see rapid population growth disrupting the entire ecosystem's function.
 Overpopulation can lead to an unsustainable biome and depletion of resources.
+Check out the Monterey Bay Aquarium's seafood watch at www.seafoodwatch.org for more advice on diet choices.

 Causes of Coral Mortality